FCS Judging Contest

-● All cell phones and other communication devices must be turned off while participating in the contest.
-The expectation is that you are doing this contest independently - no use of extra help (search engines, study guides, parents/adults).
+All cell phones and other communication devices must be turned off while participating in the contest.
+Spectators will not be allowed.

 Family and Consumer Sciences Judging Contest

 Video overview of the 2020 State Fair FCS Contest

 The 2020 FCS state fair contest will include three components: 1) judging classes 2)a Group Think and 3) a hands-on puzzle room experience.
 For 2020, intermediate youth will have classes from five topics and seniors will have six topics.
 The categories that will be used for both age divisions are carry-on luggage, fast food, ground transportation, place settings, and wearable technology.
 The seniors will also have brewing coffee as the sixth topic.
 These categories are chosen from the same list that the Western National Roundup uses for their contest.
 All local units are encouraged to review the study guide assembled by the Western National Roundup available here: http://www.westernnationalroundup.org/rules/january2021/FCS%20CDM%20Study%20Guides%202020-2022%20(Jan.%202021%20&%20Jan.%202022).pdf

 The judging classes will be based on the previously mentioned categories.
 The Group Think activity is modeled from the Western National Roundup.
 In this activity, youth work as a team to come up with a solution to the challenge presented.
 Here are some YouTube examples from states that are currently using this as part of their contest: https://www.youtube.com/watch?v=D_c23gHcWlM & https://www.youtube.com/watch?v=1Ldvcx_UktY.
 There will also be a puzzle room experience which will involve the group working together to solve a series of puzzles.

 Please refer to the 2020 State Fair book for updated rules.